riceissa/issarice.com/wiki/about-this-site.md

 # Colophon

-I use Pandoc and a custom static site generator to produce this site, which is then hosted via Linode.
+I use Pandoc and a Makefile to produce this site, which is then hosted via Linode.
 For details, see [Colophon]().

 <!--